Southern Colorado farmers have had enough moisture

 Just up the road on U.S. Highway 50, Kasey Hund, manager of Di Tomaso Farms, was singing the same tune.

-"Its muddy out there. it's going to slow us down a couple of weeks," Hund said, standing at one of her pumpkin fields.
+"Its muddy out there. it's going to slow us down a couple of weeks," Hund said, standing near one of her pumpkin fields.

 "But everything looks good out there still.
 As long as it doesn't flood again or rain more.
 Too much is too much, but when we have really hot days, it tends to make them grow well.
 They should be very abundant."